ansys/api-eigen-example/doc/source/users_guide/index.rst

    >>> GRPCService object created.
    >>> Server listening on 0.0.0.0:50000

-This deploys the server by its default parameters, though you can always deploy it with your own custom parameters, by providing the optional inputs in the ``serve(...)`` method.
+While the preceding command deploys the server with default parameters, you can deploy it with your own custom parameters by providing optional inputs in the ``serve()`` method.

-The C++ client contains a class called ``GRPCClient``, which basically provide the end-user the tools to interact directly with the previously deployed server.
-For example, if the creation of an API gRPC client for interacting with the previously deployed server is wanted, write the following code snippet in a new C++ file to be called, for example, ``client.cpp``:
+The C++ client contains a class called ``GRPCClient`` that provides tools for interacting directly with the server.
+For example, if you wanted to create an API gRPC client for interacting with the previously deployed server, you would write the following code snippet in a new C++ file (for example, ``client.cpp``) and then call it:

 .. code:: cpp